lene/lina/README.md

 GPU-accelerated routines for multidimensional optimization, linear regression, logistic regression.
 Later: neural networks.
 Even later: SVM and recommender systems.

+**This is pretty much dead since Google published the [TensorFlow](http://www.tensorflow.org/) machine learning library which does anything this project can ever hope to do.**

 ## Dependencies:

 ### Boost uBLAS